DeepikaAa1003/Web-Design-Challenge/README.md

 ## Background

-Used HTML and CSS to create a dashboard showing off the analysis we've done.
+Languagesd used: Python, HTML, CSS, Bootstrap

+The website link as follows: https://deepikaaa1003.github.io/Web-Design-Challenge/

 ## Latitude - Latitude Analysis Dashboard with Attitude

-Created a visualization dashboard website using visualizations we've created in a past assignment.
+Created a visualization dashboard website using visualizations we've created in a past project.
 Plotting weather data analysis

 In building this dashboard, created individual pages for each plot and a means by which we can navigate between them.
 These pages contains the visualizations and their corresponding explanations.
 It has a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.